Come Fly with Me

 YETI SIDEBAR

-Mentioned above, the Solnhofen limestone of Germany is a Lagerstätte35 (plural: Lagerstätten).
+Mentioned above, the Solnhofen limestone of Germany is a Lagerstätte35: Go to reference 35 at the end of the page (plural: Lagerstätten).
 A term that started in German and eventually found its way to English as well.
 This name is given to two types of fossil sites:

 • Konservat-Lagerstätten: sites with exceptional preservation (e.g., soft tissues, fine details)